Best Friends by Sheri Calming Donut Bed

 Skin Allergies:

 Choose beds with hypoallergenic, machine-washable covers.
-Wash bedding weekly in fragrance-free detergent.
-Avoid cedar-filled beds and artificial dyes that can trigger skin reactions.
+Wash weekly in fragrance-free detergent.
+Skip cedar-filled beds and anything with artificial dyes -- I've seen reactions from both.

 Breathing Issues:

 Cooling beds and elevated mesh cots help regulate body temperature.
 Avoid deep bolstered beds that trap heat around a flat-faced dog's head.
-Breathability is the top priority.
+Breathability is the top priority here.

 What to Look For: A American Bulldog Buyer's Checklist

-When comparing dog beds for your American Bulldog, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog beds for a American Bulldog, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Orthopedic Support

-We evaluate this factor specifically for American Bulldog dogs, considering their large size, high energy level, and short smooth coat.
+I evaluate this factor specifically for American Bulldog dogs, accounting for their large size, high energy level, and short smooth coat.

 Size Appropriateness

-The American Bulldog at 60-100 lbs needs products specifically sized for their large frame.
-We only recommend products available in the correct size range.
+The American Bulldog at 60-100 lbs needs products sized for their large frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Washability